 Renovation works/ wear and tear

-Although the existence of the temple dates back to 400 A.D, there are information that mention renovation works being carried out in the 17th century, which makes it younger compared to other centuries old temples.
-But perhaps a more scientific reason that explains lesser wear and tear of the temple as compared to other ancient structures is it's copper and golden roofs.
+Although the existence of the temple dates back to 400 A.D, there is information that mention renovation works being carried out in the 17th century, which makes it younger compared to other centuries-old temples.
+But perhaps a more scientific reason that explains lesser wear and tear of the temple as compared to other ancient structures is its copper and golden roofs.
 The bottom roof is wide enough to cover the base and the structures considered to be important in an engineering point of view.
-A wide enough roof prevents rain and sunlight from making direct impact on wooden structures of the temple frame.
+A wide enough roof prevents rain and sunlight from making a direct impact on wooden structures of the temple frame.
 Therefore, minimizing the wear and tear of the temple over the years.